I realize this isn’t exactly a checklist, but it’s a list, so … close enough.

 - All tax forms you have received that show deductions.
 These are usually 1098’s for things like mortgages and student loan interest.

-- Note that you might have to do some digging to find 1099’s, 1098’s, etc. These aren’t always mailed to you.
+- Note that you might have to do some digging to find 1099’s, 1098’s, etc. These aren’t always mailed to you, especially if you’ve elected paperless statements.
 You may need to go online to download them from your bank, brokerage, loan servicer, etc.

 - New children/dependents.
 I will need to know full names, birth dates, and social security numbers, if not shown on your prior year tax return.

-- A summarized list of charitable and/or political contributions.
-Please do NOT send me receipts or confirmations!
+- Charitable and/or political contributions.
+Please prepare a summarized list, with separate amounts for cash/check/cc donations, “in-kind” donations (see next bullet point), and political contributions.
+Please do not send me receipts or confirmations!
 I only need a summary; the receipts are for your own records.

 - Goodwill/Salvation Army/etc donations.
 If you’ve donated more than $500 worth of “stuff”, I will need a summary showing 1) the name of the organization donated to; and for each individual drop-off, (2) the date of the donation, (3) a rough description of what was donated (e.g. “Clothing and Shoes”, “Misc Household Items”), and (4) the aggregate re-sale value for that donation date.
 If the aggregate/total is under $500 for the year, I do not need that detail, just the total dollar amount (e.g. “Used items donated to charity – $400”).

 - Self-employment income.
 Please prepare a summarized list of income and expenses.
-See this pdf.
+See here.
 This includes independent contracting, sole-proprietorships, single-member LLC’s, or any other unregistered small business.

 - Rental income.
 Please prepare a summarized list of income and expenses.
-See this pdf.
+See here .
 If you have made significant renovations (beyond regular maintenance) to the property, please provide me with the cost of the renovations and the date they were completed.

 - Childcare expenses.
-I will need the name, address, phone number, and taxpayer identification number of the childcare provider, and the amounts you paid for each child.
+I will need the name, address, and taxpayer ID# for each childcare provider, and the amounts you paid for each child.
+I’ll need this even if you were reimbursed via a dependent case FSA.
 Include only pre-K expenses, after-school care, or summer daycare.
-(If you’ve been paying a nanny “under the table”, then I won’t be able to prepare your tax returns for you!)
+Note that the maximum that can generally be claimed is $6,000, so if you have multiple providers, I only need info for the first $6,000. (**If you’ve paid an in-home nanny more than $2,100 “under the table”, then I won’t be able to prepare your tax returns for you!
+You’d need to go through the whole process of filing a W-2, paying unemployment tax to the state, and so on; that’s work that I may or may not be able to do for you.**)

 - College tuition.
 I will need Form 1098-T showing the tuition billed for the year.
 Please also provide the total amount you actually paid during the year, if different.